xiaxx244/academic-kickstart/content/authors/admin/_index.md

 ---

 Youya Xia is a first-year PhD student studying robotics and computer vision at Cornell University.
 She is currently working with Professor Hoffman about improving the affective motion of Blossom.
 She earned her Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
-She worked with Professor Junaed Sattar about underwater robotics and robotics perceptions during the junior and senior years.
+She worked with Professor Junaed Sattar about underwater robotics and robotics perceptions during her undergraduate years.
 Her research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.